Love Bombing Meaning

 Emotional Dependency and Autonomy

-One of the most significant risks associated with love bombing is the development of emotional dependency.
-When a person becomes accustomed to constant validation and attention, their sense of emotional stability may begin to rely heavily on the other individual.
+One significant risk of love bombing is the development of emotional dependency.
+When people become accustomed to constant validation and attention, their emotional stability may come to rely heavily on the other person.

 This can affect autonomy by: